willstMSFT/microsoft-365-docs/copilot/copilot-best-in-class.md

 > - Consider blocking downloads from selected sites using a block download policy.
 For example, [block the download of Teams meeting recordings and transcripts](/microsoftteams/block-download-meeting-recording).
 > - Apply encryption with "extract rights" enforced on business-critical office documents.
 To learn more, see [Microsoft Purview data security and compliance protections for generative AI apps](/purview/ai-microsoft-purview).

-### Find and cleanup inactive sites

-✅ **Create a [site lifecycle management policy](/sharepoint/site-lifecycle-management#create-an-inactive-site-policy) that finds inactive sites**

-A [site lifecycle management policy](/sharepoint/site-lifecycle-management#create-an-inactive-site-policy) automatically detects inactive sites and sends a notification email to the site owners.
-When you use the email, the site owners can confirm that the site is still active.

-Copilot can show data from these inactive sites in user prompts, which can lead to inaccurate and cluttered Copilot results.

-The policy also creates a report that you can download and review.
-The report shows the inactive sites, the last activity date, and the email notification status.

-1. Sign in to the [SharePoint admin center](https://go.microsoft.com/fwlink/?linkid=2185219) as a SharePoint administrator.
-2. Expand **Policies** > select **Site lifecycle management**.
-3. Select **Create a policy**, enter your parameters, and finish your policy.
-4. When the policy runs and finds inactive sites, the policy automatically emails the site owners.
-It also creates the report.
-Use this report to work with the site owners to determine the next steps, like deleting the site.

-To learn more about this policy and report, see [site lifecycle management policy](/sharepoint/site-lifecycle-management#create-an-inactive-site-policy).

-#### Best practices for managing inactive SharePoint sites

-- **Use the inactive sites policy report** and work with the site owners on the future of their site.
-The site owners should confirm if the site is still active:

-  - If the site isn't active, the owner can move any files they want to keep, and then delete the site.
-  - If the site is still active, the owner can review the files, and update the data so it's accurate.

-  This action helps reduce outdated content that clutters Copilot's data source, which improves the accuracy of Copilot responses.

-- **Give the site owners a timeline** to complete these tasks.
-If they don't complete the task within the timeframe, admins can [delete the inactive site](/sharepoint/delete-site-collection).

-- **[Delete the inactive site](/sharepoint/delete-site-collection)**.
-Before you delete a site, inform the site owners and subsite owners of the changes, why the site is being deleted, and when it'll be deleted.

 ### Monitor changes

 ✅ **Run the [change history report](/sharepoint/change-history-report) in the SharePoint admin center**